Qikfix/satellite_via_collections/README.md

     rhsm_password: "your_portal_password_here"
 ```

-- Don't forget to upload a manifest, with at least one subscription on it to your brand new server.
+- Don't forget to upload a manifest, with at least one subscription on it to your brand new RHEL server.
 In our example, the file will be located at `/root/manifest_file.zip`

 - Time to have some fun